-I wanted this duck sausage to be a “red” sausage, and to me that means paprika.
+I wanted this duck dog to be a “red” sausage, and to me that means paprika.
 Lots of paprika.
 I also planned to smoke these links cold, something I can do on a cool day with my Bradley Smoker, which I am loving, by the way.
 Beyond those two criteria, I had no further plan.

 So as I got to work, I soon realized I needed to go a little further with my spices.
 So, more or less randomly, I chose to add some smoked paprika, marjoram, black pepper and garlic powder.
 Seemed like a good combination at the time.

 In general, the process of making an emulsified sausage goes like this: